bharatkashyap/quizgen-prelims/README.md

 password : password
 ```

 * Admin accounts can only be added manually, via editing the sql file and providing an SHA1 hash as the password.
-Quick failsafe so no worries about participants being able to create admin accounts.
+Quick failsafe so no worries about participants being able to create admin accounts

-* There can be better ways to package this application so that it does not require lengthy, manual installation steps - turning it into a Node/Express/MongoDB application is one - something I *might* look at in the future.
+* There can be better ways to package this application so that it does not require lengthy, manual installation steps - turning it into a Node/Express/MongoDB application is one

 ***
 ### About
 This was first built for [Exun 2015](http://www.exunclan.com) (to conduct paperless preliminary rounds for the quiz using tablets, provided by very generous sponsors) - and was my first attempt at building something for the web, hence it uses the LAMP stack, and switches from functional to object oriented PHP midway.
-That is also the reason it isn't as polished as it could have been; nevertheless, it is quite robust and ran successfully for a 60+ team event.
+That is also the reason it isn't as polished as it could have been; nevertheless, it is quite robust and ran successfully for a 60+ team event

 If you're trying to replicate this for your event and run into problems, please do hit me up.